alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 ![sam-pipeline-simplified](/assets/img/posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project/sam-pipeline-simplified.png){:class="border"}

-### Summary of current state
+### Summary of the current state

 After all changes that we did:

 - Now, we have 3 steps in our CodePipeline:
   - **Source**: integrated with GitHub as we indicated before
-  - **BuildAndPackage**: the SAM application is build, package and uploaded (with AWS CodeBuild service)
+  - **BuildAndPackage**: the SAM application is built, packaged, and uploaded (with AWS CodeBuild service)
   - **DeployTest**: the SAM application is deployed (with AWS CodeBuild service)
-- To summary the current state:
+- To summarize the current state:
   - If we change the SAM application and update the code in our GitHub repository, the pipeline will update the resources in our AWS account.
   - If we want to update the pipeline itself, we have to update the specific pipeline files in our SAM application, and then run manually the command `sam deploy -t codepipeline.yaml --stack-name sam-app-pipeline --capabilities=CAPABILITY_IAM`.